transparency-dev/tessera/README.md

 > [!Note]
 > Tessera's antispam mechanism is _best effort_; there is no guarantee that all duplicate entries will be suppressed.
-> This is a trade-off; fully-atomic "strong" deduplication is _extremely_ expensive in terms of throughput and compute costs, and
+> This is a trade-off; fully-atomic "strong" de-duplication is _extremely_ expensive in terms of throughput and compute costs, and
 > would limit Tessera to only being able to use transactional type storage backends.

 ### Witnessing